Sierra Romero: Professional career

 Romero was drafted second overall by the USSSA Pride in the National Pro Fastpitch 2016 draft.
 Following her rookie year, Romero was named to the All-NPF team in 2017.
 Romero missed the 2019 season due to a torn ACL sustained during a preseason exhibition game.

 On January 29, 2025, Romero was drafted in the twelfth round, 45th overall, by the Volts in the inaugural Athletes Unlimited Softball League draft.

+On July 18, 2026, Romero retired from softball.

 Coaching career

 On August 15, 2018, it was announced that Romero joined the Oregon Ducks softball staff as a volunteer assistant coach.

 Personal life

 She is the eldest daughter of Michael and Melissa Romero.
 She has three younger siblings; her youngest sibling Sophia, is also an aspiring softball player, her brother Mikey was drafted by the Boston Red Sox in the first round of the 2022 Major League Baseball draft, and sister Sydney, is an infielder for USSSA Pride.
 She is of Mexican and Chamorro descent.

+On September 20, 2025, Romero engaged her partner Addison Caldwell.